- Westie Health

 I work full time for the Bristol County District Attorney where I am assigned to the Massachusetts State Police Detective Unit, investigating homicides and cold cases.

-I studied broadcast journalism at Louisiana State University, but devoted my career to running retail companies.
-I was fortunate to become a CEO when I was 25.
-I stepped away from the C-suite a few years ago to start a leadership training and coaching company serving mostly small business owners, CEOs, executives and leaders.
-Since the advent of the Internet I’ve also been heavily involved in new media: blogging, social media and podcasting.
-I’m devoted to helping the Westie Foundation of America because the promotion of Westie health is paramount to Westie owners and lovers worldwide.
+I studied broadcast journalism at Louisiana State University but devoted my career to running retail companies.
+I was fortunate to become a CEO when I was twenty-five.
+I stepped away from the C-suite a few years ago to start a leadership training and coaching company serving mostly small business owners, CEOs, executives, and leaders.
+Since the advent of the Internet, I have also been heavily involved in new media: blogging, social media, and podcasting.
+I am devoted to helping the Westie Foundation of America because the promotion of Westie health is paramount to Westie owners and lovers worldwide.
 My wife and I live in the Dallas/Ft.
 Worth area and look forward to having Westies at our feet again.

 In 1995 a West Highland White terrier named Billy came into my life.
 When the breeder mentioned that Billy had show potential, my interest was piqued.
 Soon I was on a quest to learn everything I could about Westies and dog shows.
 Only too soon did I realize the steep learning curve involved in acquiring the skills involved in training, grooming, and showing a Westie.
 This interest soon became a major part of my life.

 I was fortunate to have mentors that were willing to share their knowledge and experience with me.
 With their guidance I was able to establish Holly Hill Westies and exhibit my dogs as breeder/owner/handler.
 Showing my dogs locally as well as around the country has enriched my life.
 Meeting other Westie owners and breeders and getting to know the families that provided loving homes for my pups has been very rewarding.
 I became active in the William Penn WHWTC serving terms as an officer and board member.
 I also served a three-year term on the board of the WHWTCA.